borg286/sevtech2/README.md

 * The press and grindstone are needed much less often than a heavy supply of planks and sticks.
 Prioritize the chopper with hopper input and extraction.

+* Use storage crates (not to be confused with wooden crate).
+It can be gathered with all the guts using shift right click.
+Can be used as a limited version of backpack.
+Ideal for resource processing or builds.
+Note that the drop-off button doesn't work with them, so shouldn't be used for primary storage.

 ### Nutrition

 The Nutrition mod encourages you to eat a balanced diet, giving you relevant buffs for eating food.
 See farming and homesteading for how to get a healthy supply of ingredients.